 the available options are:

---vrep: creates the specified creature for using with V-REP simulator
+--vrep: creates the specified creature for using with CoppeliaSim simulator

 --poppy-simu: creates the specified creature for using with web simulator and also launches the HTTP server needed by poppy-simu.
 Poppy-simu is only available for poppy-erg-jr for now.